 (A) The notification shall be made in writing to:

-(i) the office of each appropriate governor or governor's designee and to the agency;
+(i) the office of each appropriate governor or governor's designee and to the department ;

 (ii) the office of each appropriate Tribal official or Tribal official's designee; and

-(iii) the Director, Division of Security Policy, Office of Nuclear Security and Incident Response.
+(iii) the Director, Office of Nuclear Security and Incident Response.

-(B) A notification delivered by mail shall be postmarked at least 7 days before the beginning of the 7-day period during which departure of the shipment is estimated to occur.
+(B) A notification delivered by mail shall be postmarked at least seven days before the beginning of the seven-day period during which departure of the shipment is estimated to occur.